jj1bdx/efsfbay2015-slides/efsfbay2015-rikitake-emprng.md

 # Merging to OTP (1/2)

 * Dan Gudmundsson (of OTP Team) offered me to help writing a multi-algorithm successor of `random` module
-* exs64/plus/1024: MIT license of mine
+* exs64/plus/1024: MIT licensed (by me)
-* sfmt-erlang/tinymt-erlang: BSD license
+* sfmt-erlang/tinymt-erlang: BSD licensed
-* All algorithms had to be relicensed in *Erlang Public License* to be included in OTP
+* All pieces of code had to be relicensed in *Erlang Public License* to be included in OTP

 ---